Written by: Richard Frykberg

 Within SAP, future costs are captured in a planning version.
 The planned costs are typically combined with actual costs to date to provide a total planned cost to complete.
-There is, however, no internal reconciliation between committed and forecast expenditure, and inaccuracies in the maintenance of forecast expenditure (for example, by allowing forecasts lower than actual total commitments) can often impact the reliability of reporting.
+There is, however, no internal reconciliation between committed and forecast expenditure, and inaccuracies in the maintenance of forecast expenditure.
+For example, by allowing forecasts lower than actual total commitments, can impact the reliability of reporting.

 Settlements and Asset Under Construction